calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/02-SideChainCreation.md

 After building the observer node of the main chain, we need to derive the public key of the observer node, which will be used when sending the side chain creation transaction.

-Excute the following commands on the observer node of the main chain to export the public key of the node:
+execute the following commands on the observer node of the main chain to export the public key of the node:

 ```shell
 export TMHOME=/etc/tmcore